 Fruit– Mixing in some pineapple or strawberries would be delicious in this mango smoothie.

 Milk– Any milk will work in this recipe.
-Almond, Dairy, or other non dairy milks will all work.
+Almond milk, Dairy milk, coconut milk, or other non dairy milks will all work.

 Protein Powder– Protein powder isn’t necessary but it is recommended for this recipe.
 The added protein will help keep you full, rather than this just being blended fruit (sugar and carbs).
 Any protein powder will work.
 We like this protein powder best.